theodo-fintech/spring-search/README.md

 Request : `/cars?search=brand:Aston* AND price<300000`
 ![and operator example](./docs/images/and-example.gif)

-7. Using the `IN` and `NOT IN` operators
+8. Using the `IN` and `NOT IN` operators
 Request : `/cars?search=color IN ['Red', 'Blue']
 *Note: Spaces inside the brackets are not necessary*
 *Note: You will need to encode the value (e.g. encodeURI) as brackets are not valid url parts*

+9. Using the `IS EMPTY` and `IS NOT EMPTY` operators for collection fields
+Request : `/users?search=cars IS EMPTY`

-8. Using parenthesis
+10. Using parenthesis
 Request : `/cars?search=( brand:Nissan OR brand:Chevrolet ) AND color:Blue`
 *Note: Spaces inside the parenthesis are not necessary*
 ![parenthesis example](./docs/images/parenthesis-example.gif)

-9. Using space in nouns
+11. Using space in nouns
 Request : `/cars?search=model:'Spacetourer Business Lounge'`
 ![space example](./docs/images/space-example.gif)

-10. Using special characters
+12. Using special characters
 Request: `/cars?search=model:中华V7`
 ![special characters example](./docs/images/special-characters-example.gif)

-11. Using deep fields
+13. Using deep fields
 Request : `/cars?search=options.transmission:Auto`
 ![deep field example](./docs/images/deep-field-example.gif)

-12. Complex example
+14. Complex example
 Request : `/cars?search=creationyear:2018 AND price<300000 AND (color:Yellow OR color:Blue) AND options.transmission:Auto`
 ![complex example](./docs/images/complex-example.gif)